Brittany Murphy: Inside Her Sudden Death at 32 That Still Confounds Hollywood

 The young star collapsed in the bathroom of her Hollywood Hills home on Dec.
 20, 2009 after battling flu-like symptoms for a few days.
 She cried, “Mommy, I can’t catch my breath.
 Help me,” before passing out in the arms of her mother, Sharon, and husband, Simon Monjack, her mother recalled, according to The Hollywood Reporter.

 The coroner ruled Murphy’s death an accident and the police closed the case.
-Yet its circumstances casted spotlight on Monjack just months before his own death.
+Yet its circumstances cast a spotlight on Monjack just months before his own death.
 The pair met on the set of his film White Hotel (2001), and married in May of 2007.

 Alternately grief-stricken, pointed and vague when answering questions about his wife and his own history at the time, Monjack refuted reports that Murphy was addicted to prescription drugs, despite the numerous pill bottles found at the scene.
 “My wife was not abusing prescription drugs that I was aware of,” he told PEOPLE after her death.